tanisha1112/tanisha1112/README.md

 ### Hi there 👋 I'm Tanisha
-- I am a graduate student at NC State University in Electrical and Computer Engineering specializing in Signal Processing and Computational Intelligence.
-- 👀 My area of specialization is Machine Learning with a focus on Computer Vision.
+- 👀 I’m passionate about Machine Learning, Computer Vision, NLP, and Multimodal AI.
 - 🌱 I have worked for around 4 years across various applications of Machine Learning in agriculture, retail, hospitality and energy sector.
+- I enjoy creating innovative solutions that contribute to sustainability and make a positive impact on the planet.
-- 📫 Feel free to hit me up for any intriguing project or opportunity.
-I'm always up for a challenge.
+- 📫 Feel free to reach out for exciting projects or opportunities—I’m always up for a challenge!
 [LinkedIn](https://www.linkedin.com/in/tanisha-khurana/)

 <!--
 **tanisha1112/tanisha1112** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.